On a problem of Erdos and Hajnal: Introduction

-The rest of the paper contains three additional sections.
+The rest of the paper contains three additional sections, and an appendix.
 In the first section we solve the general problem using simple arguments of pcf theory.
 As mentioned above, this solution does not cover the case of $\aleph_\omega$.
 In the second section we modify the pcf arguments and show how to push down the result to $\aleph_\omega$.
 Finally, in the third section we show that a special version of stick at $\lambda^+$ yields the desired negative arrow relation.
+The appendix is devoted to a formal proof of the strong Prikry property with respect to the Extender-based Prikry forcing with collapses, the one that we use in our proofs.